1Jayso/1Jayso/README.md

 - 🔭 I’m currently working as DevOps Engineer
 - 🌱 My areas of interests are backend, DevOps, and Machine Learning
 - 👯 I’m looking to collaborate on Opensource Projects
-- 💬 Ask me about Docker Containers
+- 💬 Ask me about Kubernetes
 - 📫 How to reach me: sowah.joseph@outlook.com
 - ⚡ Fun fact: I love listening to classical music
 </br>